Independent bookstores and book culture in Quebec

 Sunday Essay

-Americano + toast from Borderon et Fils bakery.
-For readings that make you think: a solid foundation, nourished thought, an open mind.
+Long coffee + toast from Borderon et Fils bakery.
+For readings that make you think: a solid base, nourished thought, an open mind.

 Tips & Tricks

-To fully enjoy Quebec City's book culture, here are some practical tips from our teams and our most loyal customers.
+To fully enjoy the book culture in Québec, here are some practical tips from our teams and our most loyal customers.

-• Visit several bookstores on the same day: between Pantoute Saint-Jean, the Librairie du Vieux-Québec, and the used bookstores, an entire day can pass delightfully.
+• Visit several bookstores in one day: between Pantoute Saint-Jean, the Old Québec bookstore, and the secondhand bookstores, a whole day can pass deliciously.

-• Ask the booksellers: the staff at independent bookstores read everything.
-Their personalized advice is infinitely more valuable than any algorithm.
+• Ask the booksellers: the teams at independent bookstores read everything.
+Their personalized advice is worth infinitely more than any algorithm.

 • Combine reading and coffee: settle in at Carrera Café after your bookstore visit.
-Our menu is designed to accompany a book as well as a conversation.
+Our menu is designed to accompany both a book and a conversation.

-• Check the schedules: launches, reading clubs, conferences — the agendas of independent bookstores are full of events that are often free and open to all.
+• Check the schedules: launches, book clubs, lectures — the calendars of independent bookstores are full of often free and open events.

-• Explore the used bookstores: for lovers of old books and unexpected finds, the used bookstores in Old Quebec offer pleasant surprises at low prices.
+• Explore the secondhand bookstores: for lovers of old books and unexpected finds, the secondhand bookstores of Old Québec hold wonderful surprises at gentle prices.

-• Participate in the Book Fair: if you are in Quebec City in the spring, don't miss this event.
+• Join the Book Fair: if you are in Québec in the spring, don’t miss this event.
 Meeting a favorite author is an unforgettable experience.

 ★ Barista Tip